Learn what's private online (not much)—and what to do about it!

 You’ll learn how to enhance the privacy of your internet connection, web browsing, email messages, online chatting, social media interactions, and file sharing, as well as your mobile phone or tablet, and Internet of Things devices like webcams and thermostats.
 Parents will find important reminders about protecting a child’s privacy.
 The book also includes Joe’s carefully researched VPN recommendations.

-The book is packed with sidebars that help you get a handle on current topics in online privacy, including international travel, quantum computing, why you should beware of VPN reviews online, two-factor authentication, privacy and your ISP, understanding Gmail ads, and more.
+The book is packed with sidebars that help you get a handle on current topics in online privacy, including international travel, quantum computing, why you should beware of VPN reviews online, two-factor authentication, privacy and your ISP, understanding how ads can track you, and more.

 Why worry?
 Learn who wants your private data, and why they want it.
 Even if you don’t believe you have anything to hide, you almost certainly do, in the right context.
 Would you give just anyone your financial records or medical history?
 Didn’t think so.

 Set your privacy meter: Develop your own personal privacy rules—everyone has different privacy buttons, and it’s important to figure out which matter to you.

 “Joe Kissell nails it.
 Take Control of Your Online Privacy is a comprehensive and practical guide to protecting your privacy in the digital age.
 Joe helps you make and implement the right privacy choices for your life.” —Rich Mogull, CEO of Securosis